-In the three months ended June 30, 2019, other income of \$1.9 million decreased by \$474,000, or 20.2% compared to the prior year.
-The three-month period ended June 30, 2019 includes a decrease of \$657,000 in revenues associated with direct mail and other related products and services that we offer to our dealers This was partially offset by an increase of \$180,000 in payments from third-party providers of convenience fees paid by our customers for web based and other electronic payments
+In the three months ended March 31, 2020, other income of \$2.0 million decreased by \$404,000, or 16.9% compared to the prior year.
+The three-month period ended March 31, 2020 includes a decrease of \$153,000 in revenues associated with direct mail and other related products and services that we offer to our dealers and a decrease of \$170,000 in payments from third-party providers of convenience fees paid by our customers for web based and other electronic payments.

 Expenses.
 Our operating expenses consist largely of interest expense, provision for credit losses, employee costs, sales and general and administrative expenses.
-Provision for credit losses is affected by the balance and credit performance of our portfolio of finance receivables (other than our portfolio of finance receivables measured at fair value, as to which expected credit losses have the effect of reducing the interest rate applicable to such receivables).
+Provision for credit losses is affected by the balance and credit performance of our portfolio of finance receivables (other than our portfolio of finance receivables measured at fair value, as to which expected credit losses have the effect of reducing the internal rate of return or the carrying value applicable to such receivables).
 Interest expense is significantly affected by the volume of automobile contracts we purchased during the trailing 12-month period and the use of our warehouse facilities and asset-backed securitizations to finance those contracts.
+Due to the onset of the pandemic, we have not completed a securitization in April 2020 as we normally would and therefore will incur greater interest expense on contracts that remain in our warehouse facilities that would have otherwise been included in a securitization.
 Employee costs and general and administrative expenses are incurred as applications and automobile contracts are received, processed and serviced.
 Factors that affect margins and net income include changes in the automobile and automobile finance market environments, and macroeconomic factors such as interest rates and changes in the unemployment level.